An Equilibrium Analysis of Scrip Systems: Analyzing the Distribution of Wealth

 Our main goal is to show that there exists an approximate equilibrium where all agents play threshold strategies.
 In this section, we examine a more basic question: if all agents play a threshold strategy, what happens?
 We show that there is some distribution over money (i.e., a distribution that describes what fraction of people have each amount of money) such that the system ``converges'' to this distribution in a sense to be made precise shortly.

 To motivate our interest in the distribution, consider an agent $i$ who is trying to decide on a best response in a setting where all other agents are playing a threshold strategy, and all agents of a particular type play the same strategy.
 Specifically, suppose that agent $i$ has \$$k$, and is trying to decide whether to volunteer.
 Assume that the system is sufficiently large that one agent's decision does not affect the distribution.
 To figure out whether to volunteer, agent $i$ must compute how likely he is to run out of money before he gets a chance to make another dollar.
 Clearly this depends on how much money he has.
-But it also depends on how likely he is to be chosen when he volunteers, which, in turn, depends on how many other volunteers there are.
+But it also depends on how likely he is to be chosen when he volunteers, which, in turn, depends on how many other volunteers there are (and thus on how many agents are not at their threshold).
 Our results show that there is a distribution of money $d^*$ such that, with extremely high probability, the actual distribution is almost always extremely close to $d^*$.
 By knowing $d^*$, the agent will know what fraction of agents of each type $t$ have each amount of money.
 If all the agents of type $t$ use the same threshold strategy, he will also know how many agents of type $t$ volunteer.
 Moreover, this number will be essentially the same at every round.
 This will enable him to figure out when he should volunteer.

 We remark that, in addition to providing an understanding of system behavior that underpins our later results, this result also provides a strong guarantee about the stability of the economy.
-It shows that we do not have wild swings of behavior; in particular, the fraction of agents volunteering is essentially constant.
+It shows that we do not have wild swings of behavior; in particular, the fraction of agents volunteering is essentially constant. \footnote{Our results show that such swings occur with extremely small probability.
+While this guarantees they will eventually occur, the expected time this takes is so large that it will effectively never happen in practice for even a moderately sized system.
+Even if such an unlikely event did occur, our results guarantee that it is transient and that the system will converge back toward the steady-state distribution.}

 Suppose that all agents of each type $t$ use the same threshold $k_t$, so we can write the vector of thresholds as $\vec{k}$.
 For simplicity, assume that each agent has at most $k_t$ dollars.
 We can make this assumption with essentially no loss of generality, since if someone has more than $k_t$ dollars, he will just spend money until he has at most $k_t$ dollars.
 After this point he will never acquire more than $k_t$.
 Thus, eventually the system will be in a state where, for all types $t$, no agent of type $t$ has more than $k_t$ dollars.